-Businesses seek ways to use Wireless WAN for less downtime, more efficiency
+Businesses seek new, reliable ways to use Wireless WAN for less downtime, more efficiency

-At NRF we witnessed how retailers are connecting more people, places, and things while they deliver new customer experiences enabled by technology advances within and beyond their brick-and-mortar stores.
-Potential challenges for retailers who are using these customer-enabling technologies include how to keep these technologies connected, and how to manage potential issues such as network performance, automation, and uniformity of access.
+At NRF 2020 we witnessed the digital transformation in retail as retailers connect more people, places, and things while delivering new customer experiences enabled by technology advances within and beyond their brick-and-mortar stores.
+But with new technology comes new challenges, including how to keep connections online, and how to manage potential issues with network performance, automation, and uniformity of access.

-As omni-channel retailing advances, more intelligence is needed, and real-time data is necessary from the branch to ensure customers’ expectations are met appropriately.
+As omni-channel retailing advances, more intelligence is needed, and real-time data from cloud-managed routers is necessary to ensure customers’ expectations are met appropriately.
 Retail network operators need tools to ensure uptime, visibility into the health of connections, and alerts in the event of impending issues.

-Many retailers we spoke with are using SD-WAN, but in some cases the overhead from SD-WAN outweighed the benefits in smaller retail locations, especially when wireless WAN is used.
-SD-WAN needs to evolve in this new wireless WAN paradigm to have the intelligence to recognize cellular links and to treat them differently so as not to burden the data plans, while still simplifying management activities.
+Many retailers we spoke with are using SD-WAN, but in some cases the overhead from SD-WAN outweighed the benefits in smaller retail locations, especially when Wireless WAN is used.
+SD-WAN needs to evolve in this new Wireless WAN paradigm to have the intelligence to recognize cellular links and to treat them differently so as not to burden data plans, while still simplifying management activities.

-Combined with tools such as Cradlepoint NetCloud’s predictive analytics, an adapted SD-WAN will help customers embrace the benefits of 5G with insights better suited for a wireless WAN retail environment.
+Combined with tools such as Cradlepoint NetCloud predictive analytics, an adapted SD-WAN will help customers embrace the benefits of 5G with insights better suited for a wireless WAN retail environment.

 NRF 2020 Vision enabled its visitors to understand a lot more about retail’s exciting and dynamic future.
 Whichever of the big industry trends dominate over the next 12 months, Cradlepoint will be front and center in the race to move retailers where they want to go.